 Niagara’s South Coast was started in 2012 to represent the interests of hospitality and tourism businesses in the municipalities of Fort Erie, Port Colborne, and Wainfleet.
 In its first five years of operation, a group of committed volunteers established the association as the official destination marketing authority for the region’s southernmost communities.

 In June 2020, a successful application to the $30 million Regional Relief and Recovery Fund through FedDev Ontario and the Tourism Industry Association of Ontario (TIAO) created new opportunities to re-establish Niagara’s South Coast after a period of inactivity.
 The funding support was largely used on projects that helped mitigate the impacts resulting from pandemic-related measures and restrictions.
 Allocated funds from this same funding source also allowed for the creation of a work plan that has given the organization a second chance at being effective.

 “The collaboration between staff in the four participating municipalities has been extraordinary,” said Scott Luey, chair of the board of directors for Niagara’s South Coast.
 “They picked up this initiative, put it back on track and now have everything moving in the right direction.”

 On top of refreshing the logo and website, which can be viewed at niagarasouthcoast.com, the tourism organization continues to undergo brand development and strategic planning.
-The raison d’être for renewing this partnership between Fort Erie, Port Colborne, Wainfleet and Welland has to do with the significant contribution that tourism makes to Niagara’s economy.
+The raison d’être for renewing this partnership between Fort Erie, Port Colborne, and Wainfleet has to do with the significant contribution that tourism makes to Niagara’s economy.